kirull1/videocloud/memory-bank/progress.md

 - ✅ Simplified ESLint configuration for compatibility
 - ✅ Added MobX dependencies to frontend
 - ✅ Added TypeORM, PostgreSQL, and JWT dependencies to backend
+- ✅ Configured path aliases for both frontend and backend projects
+- ✅ Created documentation for path aliases usage

 ### Frontend